acrawford73/urlshortener/deploy/installation.md

 su - postgres
 ```

 2. Create database and assign user 'django' to it.
+Use database name that represents your project.

 ```
 createdb psinergydb